jwnwilson/reactNativeBunnyApp/README.md

 # React Native Bunny App

-Building a simple react native to learn a little and have a bit of fun
+Building a simple react native to learn a little and have a bit of fun.

+Built also using Expo.

 ## Setup